 Thai spicy catfish stir-fried with red curry paste is a delightful dish full of bold and delicious flavors!
 It’s a hearty fried fish recipe full of bold and spicy flavors from curry paste, herbs, and sweet and salty sauces.
 It’s a simple recipe and is ready in 30 minutes or less!

-Some Thai dishes pair well with Thai spicy catfish recipes are Thai shrimp cake with sweet chili sauce and Thai crispy Egg salad yum kai dao.
-Both are lighter and healthy recipes that are perfect as a side dish to serve as a family-style dinner, along with the catfish recipe.
+Thai dishes that pair well with Thai spicy catfish recipes are Thai shrimp cake with sweet chili sauce and Thai crispy Egg salad yum kai dao.
+Both are lighter and healthy recipes perfect as a side dish for a family-style dinner, along with the catfish recipe.

 What Is Thai spicy catfish stir-fried with red curry paste?